weaviate/weaviate/docs/en/use/authorization.md

 they get none.
 It's not possible to assign only some rights to a specific user with the Admin List plugin.

+### Read-Only list (introduced in 0.15.0)

+Version 0.15.0 adds a new functionality to the Admin List plugin: Other than a list of admins, it is now also possible to specify a list of read-only users.
+Those users have permissions on all `get` and `list` operations, but no other permissions.

+If a subject is present on both the admin and read-only list, weaviate will error on startup due to the invalid configuration.

 ### Usage

 Simply configure the admin plugin in the config yaml like so: